pulpgrinder/sic-transit/documentation.md

 firstSic.performTransition({panelSelector:"#panel1",transitionName:"swipeInFromRight"});
 ```

 Note: in this documentation, green code (like the above) is live code.
-It can be run using its associated Run button, edited and rerun, and so on.
+It can be run by switching to the demo screen with the Demo button, then run with the Run Demo button.

 ```javascript
 // Swipe #panel1 out to the top, revealing the previous panel.
 Note that swiping out to a different direction than the swipe in is fine.
 In general, this applies to all SicTransit transtiions other than the menu transitions.